 Even so, you can protect your teeth and oral health.
 Here's how.

 - Make sure you brush at least twice a day and floss once a day.

-- Antibacterial mouth rinses can also help curb bacteria that can cause plaque buildup on teeth and gums.
+- Use an antibacterial mouth rinse twice a day to help curb bacteria that can cause plaque buildup on teeth and gums.

 - Check your mouth for inflammation or signs of bleeding gums.
 If you notice either, let your dentist know as soon as possible.

 - Have your teeth professionally cleaned every 6 months, or even every 3 or 4 months.
 Your dentist may suggest stepping up the cleaning schedule if you tend to build up plaque or tartar quickly.

 - Make sure your dentist knows that you have diabetes.
 Give her the names of all prescription and over-the-counter drugs you take.

 Your dentist may refer you to a periodontist -- a dentist who specializes in gum disease -- if your gum problems persist or seem to get worse.